AnishWSharma/HCI_Analysis/Codebook.md

 ## Data set details

-### Number of Observations
-The tidy data file contains 14220 observations.
-The breakout of the observations is shown as follows -
-* Number of variables - 79, e.g. timeBodyAcc_mean___X, etc.
-* Number of activities - 6, e.g.  LAYING, STTTING, WALKING, et.
-* Number of subjects - 30, e.g. 1,2,3 etc.

-Total number of observations - 79 * 6 * 30 = 14220.

-### Number of Columns
+### Dataset structure
 There are 4 cols.
+Their name, count (where appropriate) and a brief description is shown below
-* Subject - Shows identifier of the human enrolled in the Samsung study
+* Subject - 30,  identifier of the human enrolled in the Samsung study
-* Activity
-* measurement
+* Activity - 6, Different type of activity subjects were performing e.g. LAYING, STTTING, WALKING,
+* measurement - 79, Different type of measurements taken while subjects were performing an activity,e.g. timeBodyActivity_mean_X
-* mean
+* mean - mean value of the measurement

+Overall, the tidy data file contains 14220 observations (79*6*30).

 Original study details can be found here - [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones](Samsung Study)

+###Data cleaning